InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Device storage duration and access disclosure.md

   </tr>
 </table>

-### usesNonCookieAccess
+### <code>usesNonCookieAccess</code>

 This true or false field indicates whether the vendor uses other, non-cookie methods of storage or accessing information already stored on a user’s device (see footnote 1).
-Non-cookie access could include, but is not limited to: localStorage, indexDB, and mobile ad IDs.
+Examples of non-cookie storage and access may be localStorage, indexDB, mobile ad IDs, etc.

 <table>
   <tr>